Multi-Tailed Vision Transformer for Efficient Inference: Experiment

 \section{Experiment}

-In this section, we conduct extensive experimental analysis on the small-scale datasets, CIFAR100 \cite{krizhevsky2009learning} and TinyImageNet \cite{chrabaszcz2017downsampled}, and large-scale dataset, ImageNet-1K benchmark \cite{deng2009imagenet} to show the performance of our proposed Multi-Tailed Vision Transformer in various aspects.
+In this section, we conduct extensive experimental analysis on the small-scale datasets, CIFAR100 \citep{krizhevsky2009learning} and TinyImageNet \citep{chrabaszcz2017downsampled}, and large-scale dataset, ImageNet-1K benchmark \citep{deng2009imagenet} to show the performance of our proposed Multi-Tailed Vision Transformer in various aspects.
+Additionally, we evaluate the performance of MT-ViT on other vision tasks like object detection.